-Is your school/district ready for the possibility of extended school closure due to weather or other factors?
-We are preparing for a blizzard here in Virginia as it looks like folks in the Washington DC area will experience the full force of winter storm Jonas.
+Is your school/district ready for extended school closure due to weather or other factors?
+We are preparing for a blizzard here in Virginia as folks in Washington, DC, will experience the full force of winter storm Jonas.

 I have written here and spoken often on the Ed Tech Co-Op podcast about the value of developing blended to virtual learning programs in one’s school.
-There are many reasons for doing both with one big one being ready to continue the learning in case of a a big storm like we are about to experience here in Virginia.
+There are many reasons for doing both, with one big one being ready to continue learning in case of a big storm like we are about to experience here in Virginia.

-In the best of conditions, one’s school would form a committee to research, plan and implement a blended to virtual learning program.
+In the best conditions, one’s school would form a committee to research, plan and implement a blended virtual learning program.
 We did this at Hong Kong International School after we had to quickly respond to extended school closure due to an outbreak of SARS.
-We learned a great deal in reactive mode as we constructed our virtual school to serve our families.
-One big lesson was just like we practice fire drills, we needed to practice virtual school.
+We learned much in reactive mode as we constructed our virtual school to serve our families.
+One big lesson was that we practiced fire drills, and we needed to practice virtual school.

-The virtual school committee began the annual procedure of running a week of virtual school in which teachers, students and families connected to our online tools for learning.
-Our experience in responding to the SARS closure expanded our blended learning when school reopened.
-It was a natural step to then practice for the possibility that our school could close again.
-For more insight as to our experiences, here is an article describing the response to the crisis.
+The virtual school committee began the annual procedure of running a week of virtual school in which teachers, students, and families connected to our online tools for learning.
+Our experience responding to the SARS closure expanded our blended learning when school reopened.
+It was a natural step to practice for the possibility that our school could close again.
+For more insight into our experiences, here is an article describing the response to the crisis.

-With many schools having other priorities than planning for virtual school, one can still provide ideas and resources for the short term closing of one’s school.
-Here is an example of a short listing of tools that I put together to share with the teachers at my school.
+With many schools having other priorities than planning for virtual school, one can still provide ideas and resources for the short-term closing of one’s school.
 It might provide a framework to build from in case your school might be closed for several days.
+Here is an example of a short listing of tools I put together to share with the teachers at my school.

 _________________________________

-With the advancing snowstorm and the possibility of another Snowmageddon, here are some ideas to support student learning if we miss more days of school.
-We have several online tools and resources that students can connect to for skill work, inquiry, creation, collaboration and direct instruction.
+With the advancing snowstorm and the possibility of another Snowmageddon, here are some ideas to support student learning if we miss more school days.
+We have several online tools and resources that students can connect to for skill work, inquiry, creation, collaboration, and direct instruction.

 Skill Development: